sudheerj/reactjs-interview-questions/README.md

      | It causes too much of memory wastage | 	There is no memory wastage|
      | Creates a new DOM if element updates | It updates the JSX if element update|

-299. ### How to add a bootstrap for a react application?
+299. ### How to add Bootstrap to a react application?
      Bootstrap can be added to your React app in a three possible ways
      1. Using the Bootstrap CDN:
         This is the easiest way to add bootstrap.
 Add both bootstrap CSS and JS resources in a head tag.